Trump threatens government shutdown in September if no funding for wall

-WASHINGTON, Michigan (Reuters) - U.S. President Donald on Saturday threatened to shut down the federal government in September if Congress did not provide more funding to build a wall on the border with Mexico.
+WASHINGTON, Michigan (Reuters) - U.S. President Donald Trump on Saturday threatened to shut down the federal government in September if Congress did not provide more funding to build a wall on the border with Mexico.

 “That wall has started, we have 1.6 billion (dollars),” Trump said at a campaign rally in Washington, Michigan.